The basics surrounding project budgeting - and the software tool to stay on track.

 • Analogous estimation—This approach involves estimating the cost of a current project by looking at the cost of similar past projects.
 If the projects are very similar, this method could be accurate, but in general, you want to make sure you are making proper comparisons to ensure you produce the most reliable cost estimation.

-Project Budget Tracking Software: Do you need it (& why)?
+Do You Need Project Budget Tracking Software (& why)?

 The job isn’t done once you’ve determined a budget—two other important components of the project budgeting process remain: tracking costs and reporting on them.
 Leaders are equally as concerned about the finances of an ongoing project (how the budget is performing) as they are with project status (what’s happening and when).